Example Behaviour

 3. Ensure the Enable Behaviour toggle is activated.

-4. Scroll down to the Behaviour Mapping section and select the relevant Project to which this behaviour will be mapped.
-For this example, choose the Customer Success project.
+4. Scroll down to the Behaviour Mapping section and select the relevant project to which this behaviour will be mapped from the Projects drop-down.
+For this example, choose the Docs project.

-5. Select the Issue Type that will be associated with the behaviour.
+5. Select the issue type that will be associated with the behaviour from the Issue Types drop-down.
 For this example, choose the Task issue type.

 6. Scroll down to the Behaviours Scripts section and click Add Script.
 The Add Field Script pop-up window is displayed where you can add the behaviour script:

 7. Define when the script should run.
 This can be when the issue creation screen loads initially and/or in response to a field change.
-For the purpose of this example, check the On load option so that the summary field is renamed when the issue creation screen loads.
+For the purpose of this example, check the On load option so that the Summary field is renamed to Ticket Title when the issue creation screen loads.

 WhenRuns